 3. Authorized Capital

-Some sectors (e.g., telecom, defence, print media) require government approval.
-Most service industries in India allow FDI under the automatic route.
+Certain sectors (like telecom, defence, print media) require government approval.
+Most service industries in India permit FDI via the automatic route.

 Process to Register a Company in India as a Foreigner